SiaFoundation/siad/doc/api/index.html.md

 forget that the user has spent money and the user will be able to spend that money again.

-maxunsaveddelta is the maximum amount of money that the host is willing to risk to a power loss.
-If a user's withdrawal would put the host over the maxunsaveddelta, the host will wait to complete the user's transaction until it has persisted the widthdrawal, to prevent the host from having too much money at risk.
+maxephemeralaccountrisk is the maximum amount of money that the host is willing to risk to a power loss.
+The account manager will keep track of the total amount of money that has been withdrawn, but has not yet been persisted to disk.
+If a user's withdrawal would put the host over the maxephemeralaccountrisk, the host will wait to complete the user's transaction until it has persisted the widthdrawal, to prevent the host from having too much money at risk.

 Note that money is only at risk if the host experiences an unclean shutdown while in the middle of a transaction with a user, and generally